 A place known for its wilderness, wild horses, amazing sand dunes and empty seashore, some travelers opt for an outdoor camping adventure.
 It’s the perfect place to experience the wonder of sleeping under the stars with little light pollution.
 And being immersed in nature on this magnificent wilderness island.

 Visiting this scenic Southern seashore is a unique experience, but a bit more challenging for those who decide to go camping.
-So what’s it like to camp out on this largely undeveloped island?
-The National Park Service has created a new camping video (watch further below), to show prospective campers what to expect.

 Plan & Prepare